More Ukrainian tourists arrive in Sri Lanka | Colombo Gazette

-Another group of Ukrainian tourists arrived at the Mahinda Rajapaksa International Airport in Mattala today.
+Another 165 Ukrainian tourists arrived at the Mahinda Rajapaksa International Airport in Mattala today.

 The first group of 185 Ukrainian tourists arrived on 28 December, 2020, followed by the second batch consisting of 204 tourists on 29 December, 2020.